 The Present Progressive as a Way of Expressing Futurity (am/is/are doing) and the Ways of Conveying It in Azerbaijani

 In contemporary English the Present Progressive (Continuous) is considered to be one of the main ways of expressing futurity as it can refer to future time.
-So this tense form as a way of expressing futurity is accepted by all the scholars.
+So this tense form as a way of expressing futurity is accepted by all scholars.
 They have made numerous studies on the future use of the present progressive.
 But one can find some distinctive features among their explanations.
 According to Leech et al. (Leech et al., 2001, p.
 175) future plans referred to by the present progressive are not so fixed.
 It refers to a present plan which may possibly still be altered (Leech et al., 2004, p.
 65).
 Allen thinks that (Allen, 1996, p.
 215) the present progressive often seems to refer to a future event for which preparations of some kind already have begun.”
 It means that this tense form plays the role of being the bridge between the present and future.
 As to De Wit & Brisard (De Wit & Brisard, 2014, p.
 71) the “future use” of the present progressive is a type of extension of “Current Ongoingness”.
 In the paper dealing with the ‘future use of Present Progressive (Mori, 2016, pp. 1-12) Mori thinks that ‘the future use of the present progressive is a case of diachronic phenomenon called subjectification.
-Stannard Allen assimilate the Pesent Cntinuous with the modal expression “to be going to” explaining it with the fact that they both can express a definite future.
+Stannard Allen assimilates the Pesent Continuous with the modal expression “to be going to” explaining it with the fact that they both can express a definite future.
 The time of the action is fairly immediate (Allen, 1974, p.
 118).
-But according to Michael Swan, it is one of the common ways of expressing futurity.
-In spite of having all these kinds of meaning mentioned above generally the present progressive is translated into Azerbaijani either by present or future tense form.
+However, according to Michael Swan, it is one of the common ways of expressing futurity.
+Despite having all these kinds of meanings mentioned above generally the present progressive is translated into Azerbaijani either by present or future tense form.

 She said, “I am going to the town.
 Shall I about future events that have already been decided.
 In this meaning to be going to can replace it. get you stamps, paper, tobacco?” and she felt him wince.